Become a member of SURF

 SURF is of and for the members.
 If an organisation becomes a member of SURF, it will be involved in the decision-making process.
 The organisation is assigned to one of the departments of the Members' Council, which takes decisions on behalf of the members.
 The voices of all members are therefore heard.

 Is your institution considering joining SURF?
-Please contact us at +31-887873000.
-Or send an e-mail to the secretary of the board email@example.com
+Please contact us via the contact details below.

 What does the SURF membership declaration mean?

-Each institution admitted as a member signs a membership declaration (pdf, 141 kB - Dutch only).
+Each institution admitted as a member signs a Lidmaatschapsverklaring SURF (pdf, 141 kB - Dutch only).
 This contains the agreements on cooperation within the cooperative and the definition of SURF's service portfolio.

 If a member no longer meets the conditions for membership, SURF expects to be informed within a period of one month.
 Download the general membership conditions for the SURF U.A.
 Cooperative. (pdf, 86 kB - Duch only)